 - Tayrona to Minca: Take the bus from outside Tayrona to Santa Marta, then get transportation from Santa Marta.

 - Palomino to Minca: you can catch buses for 10,000 pesos on the road out of town.

 It is possible to fly into Santa Marta from other cities in Colombia as well.

 The main attraction in Minca is the gorgeous natural surroundings.
 Still, for such a small town, there is a lot to see and do.
 Below is a run down of some of the best things to do in Minca.

 You can get to the Marinka Waterfall by following the main road to the right from the bridge at the center of town.
-The hike there is mostly pleasant along the little road out of town, with a bit of an incline towards the end and should take about 90 minutes depending on your pace.
+The hike there is mostly pleasant along the little road out of town, with the last little leg being a bit taxing uphill and should take about 90 minutes depending on your pace.

 Be sure to hike up to the upper falls as well, as they are a bit taller.
 Although the water isn’t deep enough to swim here, you can still stand under the falls and get a refreshing blast of icy cold water or be like Susana and do some supermodel poses for photos.
 After seeing them, head down to the lower falls, where the water is about waist deep and you can go for a little swim.

 I’d recommend heading to Marinka early in the day to beat the crowds and not feel rushed given the hike back to town.
 We went in the morning and then stopped in town for lunch before going to Pozo Azul in the afternoon.

 Pozo Azul is another, smaller falls and watering hole just outside of Minca.
 It’s about a 45 minute walk heading straight up the road from the bridge in the center of town.
 Again, you can also take moto-taxis.
 There’s no entrance fee for Pozo Azul.